vikram-seagate/Lyve-Cloud-Solutions-Samples/Integration-Template/README.md

 ```

 ### `/code`
-This folder contains, all the code files.
+This folder contains all the code files.

 ### `/documentation`
-This folder contains, the demo video and presentation file.
+This folder contains the demo video and presentation file.

 ### `/images`
-This folder contains, all the images.
+This folder contains all the images.